 The universe’s continuous poking of me on this issue culminated in attending an interesting lecture by Bryant Walker Smith, an internationally recognized expert on the law of self-driving vehicles.
 As I took in his insights and the articles and white papers from the alerts, my instincts for categorization and organization kicked in to be able to get a better handle on this complex issue.
+On a side note, you may want to visit this page if you are a driver of one of these cars and get into an accident whilst driving.
 So I present the following three things I think lawyers (whether we practice technology law or not) should be aware of regarding this emerging transportation experience.

 They are here.